kevinyma/p_v2/_projects/snake3d.md

 size: 0-0
 ---

 I've always liked sci-fi because of the way it stretched my imagination as a kid.
-I'm still a kid.
+Essentially, I'm still a kid.
 In Ender's Game there's this scene where Ender tries out a space battle simulator:

 >The game was a holographic display, and his fighter was represented only by a tiny light.
 The enemy was another light of a different color, and they danced and spun and maneuvered through a cube of space that